Skip to Main Content

 Most conference papers will be part of a journal or a published proceeding.
 Full-text of the published proceedings may not be available via FiNDit but there are other ways you can get access (check out the other tabs in this section), so don't apply the Full Text Online filter or you will miss these.

-Scopus is a major databass that index conference proceedings and provide access to the abstracts, but not the full-text.
+Major databases often index conference proceedings.
+Depending on the type of database, they may provide access to the abstracts, but not the full-text.
 Use the abstract to determine whether or not you should pursue access to the full-text.

-If something looks relevant, try the Check for Full Text option.
+A browser extension like LibKey Nomad will automatically look for full text access through Notre Dame library's collection.
 If that doesn't work, check out the info in this section under Google and Still can't find it?

 Some proceedings may be freely available online.
 Start by searching the conference website because many organisations provide details of past (and future) conferences here and this may include the full-text of papers.
 Sometimes you might only find the abstract or presentation slides.